johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 </table>

-I recommend saving these settings as presets so you can conveniently switch between them (loading them won't restart the emulated machine).
-They're not saved into the standard configuration directory, they're probably just stored in the registry, so I can't share them with you easily.
-(Don't worry about the NTSC presets just yet, we'll get to them in the next section.)
+I recommend saving these settings as presets so you can conveniently switch between them (loading a filter preset won't restart the emulated machine).
+The quick'n'easy way is to download [my preset pack](files/WinUAE-C1084S-emulation.zip), load the full WinUAE configs (I've included one for every scaler setting) and just save the filter settings for each.
+Don't worry about the NTSC presets just yet, we'll get to them in the next section.

 ![Filter resize presets](img/winuae-filter-resize-presets.png)

-As shown on the **Filter** screenshot above, if you only want the scaling but don't care about the CRT shader (in which case you're quite wrong, of course, but whatever 😎), you'll need to use the **Point-Prescale** shader in **slot 0** with both horizontal and vertical oversample factors set to **4x**.
+As shown on the **Filter** screenshot above, if you only want period-correct scaling but don't care about the CRT shader (in which case you're missing out a lot, of course, but whatever 😎), you'll need to use the **Point-Prescale** shader in **slot 0** with both horizontal and vertical oversample factors set to **4x**.

 ![Point prescale settings](img/winuae-filter-point-prescale.png)

-This will give you sharp-bilinear like rescaling in low-res modes, but in hi-res (640-pixel-wide modes) the results leave a lot to be desired.
-To fix that, you'll really need to use the CRT shader.
+This will give you sharp-bilinear like rescaling in low-res modes, but in hi-res (640-pixel-wide modes) the results will leave a lot to be desired.
+To properly fix that, you'll really need to use the CRT shader.

 ## Aspect ratio